brohaut/brohaut.github.io/_posts/2017-02-11-Article-Semanntic-DOC.markdown

 tags: [Consciousness, Semantic, Disorders of Consciousness, MyPublications]
 ---

-Our paper in entitled **"Probing ERP correlates of verbal semantic processing in patients with impaired consciousness"** about semantic abilities in non-communicating patients is available online in [Neuropsychologia] and in [PDF via Researchgate].
+Our paper entitled **"Probing ERP correlates of verbal semantic processing in patients with impaired consciousness"** about semantic abilities in non-communicating patients is available online in [Neuropsychologia] and in [PDF via Researchgate].

 ![Figure-1](http://ars.els-cdn.com/content/image/1-s2.0-S0028393214X0014X-cov150h.gif)